icebreakerone/ib1-technical-docs/docs/ops_guidelines/introduction.md

 Open data is defined as: ‘Data that anyone can use, for any purpose, for free and is accessible under an Open data licence’.
 Examples of open datasets include (non-exhaustive): Lower Super Output Layer [ID](../glossary.md#term-Identification) ([LSOA](../glossary.md#term-Lower-Layer-Super-Output-Areas)) data, Digest of [UK](../glossary.md#term-United-Kingdom) Energy Statistics, and OpenStreetMap data.

 Open data is visible via Open Net Zero, which is free and open to all users.
-Open datasets provided by IB1 Trust Framework members ([Data Providers](../glossary.md#term-Data-Provider)) and non-Open Energy members will both be visible.
+Open datasets provided by IB1 Trust Framework members ([Data Providers](../glossary.md#term-Data-Provider)) and non-IB1 Trust Framework members will both be visible.
 There are no barriers to accessing Open data once it is discovered - users are directed to an appropriate [URL](../glossary.md#term-Uniform-Resource-Locator) or [API](../glossary.md#term-Application-programming-interface) to access the data themselves.
 Open data access is not moderated via the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) as no additional access controls are required.

 ### Shared data

 Shared data is defined as: ‘Data that is neither open nor closed, but can be shared under specific terms and conditions.’
 Examples of datasets currently licensed as Shared data include (non-exhaustive): primary substation capacity, network outage data, weather predictions, European space agency data, Electralink daily smart meter installations, certain geolocation information for energy assets and building typologies.
 As illustrated in these examples, Shared data is extremely diverse and can include datasets with a range of different commercial, personal and security sensitivity levels.
 To provide nuance in this area, Icebreaker One consultations have established a set of five data sensitivity classes, in which three classes describe separate categories of Shared data.

 Due to the sheer diversity of data types, the IB1 Trust Framework does not yet cover all Sensitivity Classes.
 At present, the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) can facilitate the sharing of non-personal Shared data classes only.
 This means that currently, sharing of non-aggregated personal data (including datasets using forms of anonymisation other than aggregation conforming to [ICO](../glossary.md#term-Information-Commissioner-s-Office) / [ONS](../glossary.md#term-Office-for-National-Statistics) best practice) is not permitted in the IB1 Trust Framework.
-Functionality to share personal data (class [OE-SP](../glossary.md#term-Data-sensitivity-class-personal)), and data that has been anonymised using techniques other than aggregation, are planned for the future subject to further consultation.
+Functionality to share personal data (class [IB1-SP](../glossary.md#term-Data-sensitivity-class-personal)), and data that has been anonymised using techniques other than aggregation, are planned for the future subject to further consultation.

 The metadata and sensitivity class of Shared datasets are listed on Open Net Zero and are visible to any user.
 Shared datasets provided by IB1 Trust Framework members ([Data Providers](../glossary.md#term-Data-Provider)) and non-members are both visible (where the latter are known), as described later in this section.
 Access to Shared datasets provided by IB1 Trust Framework members is moderated through the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service), on the basis of preemptive licensing.
 Access to Shared data listed on the Search that is not provided by an IB1 Trust Framework member is not supported - users should contact the non-member organisation directly to arrange access.

 ### Closed data

 Closed data is defined as: ‘Data that either cannot be shared or requires a per-use, custom licence negotiated on a case-by-case basis’.
 Under our current model, closed data is never suitable to share within the IB1 Trust Framework and is not visible through Open Net Zero.
 While we acknowledge industry feedback flagging potential value in using Open Net Zero infrastructure to privately share Closed data not listed in the Search or [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) Directory, this is not a focus of project development at this time.
 Any extensibility of this function in future will be subject to consultation.

 ## What role does your organisation play in the IB1 Trust Framework?